DDexxeDD/pcg-base/README.md

 ## Building the demos

-Building the demos will require [meson](https://mesonbuild.com/Getting-meson.html) and probably the [ninja](https://ninja-build.org/) backend.
+Building the demos will require [meson](https://mesonbuild.com/Getting-meson.html) and the [ninja](https://ninja-build.org/) backend.

-The 64bit and 32x2 demos can be disabled in the meson.build file by changing the build_64bit and build32x2 variables.
+The 64bit and 32x2 demos can be disabled in the `meson.build` file by changing the `build_64bit` and `build32x2` variables.

 ```
 meson setup build